Return to home page

 About Local Water Done Well

 Local Water Done Well (LWDW) is the government's approach to improving the management of drinking water, wastewater, and storm water (three waters) services.
-We will need to produce a water services delivery plan by September 2025, focusing on ensuring future delivery is financially sustainable and meets quality standards.
+We need to produce a water services delivery plan by September 2025, focusing on ensuring future delivery is financially sustainable and meets quality standards.
 Read more on the Local Water Done Well legislation here

 Much of New Zealand’s water and wastewater infrastructure was built after WWII and requires renewal.
-On top of this, changes in the regulatory environment mean these are not straightforward replacements, but significant upgrades are needed to achieve better environmental outcomes.
+On top of this, changes in the regulatory environment mean these are not straight forward replacements, but significant upgrades are needed to achieve better environmental outcomes.

 What's happened so far?

-We have signed a Heads of Agreement as part of 'Waikato Waters Done Well' (WWDW).
-WWDW has been underway for the last 18 months and involves a few other councils in the Waikato region.
-A collaborative approach, to see how working together as a regional water council-controlled organisation (CCO) could help us deliver water services.
+We have signed a Heads of Agreement as part of Waikato Water Done Well (WWDW).
+WWDW has been underway for the last 18 months and involves a number of other councils in the Waikato region.
+It's a collaborative approach, to see how working together as a regional water council-controlled organisation (CCO) could help us deliver water services.

-Working together offers several potential advantages.
-Including, streamlined processes for designing and consenting new water and wastewater treatment plants that could lead to increased efficiency and reduced costs.
+Working together offers several potential advantages, including streamlined processes for designing and consenting new water and wastewater treatment plants that could lead to increased efficiency and reduced costs.

 Alongside the regional model, we are continuing to assess the possibility of delivering water services in-house.
 Both options will be presented to the community for feedback in early 2025 before making any decisions on the future of our water services.